NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/Grin/tutorial.md

 	<img alt="MimbleWimble Coin Web Wallet Listener" src="images/how_to_receive_grin_1.png">
 </p>

-2. Click the hardware wallet in the wallets list.
+2. Connect your Ledger hardware wallet to your computer, and click the hardware wallet in the wallets list.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Hardware Wallet In List" src="images/how_to_receive_grin_2.png">
 </p>

-3. Provide the payment sender with the QR code or address listed in the address section.
+3. Provide the payment sender with the QR code or address listed in the Address section.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Address Section" src="images/how_to_receive_grin_3.png">
 </p>